novakgeoenergie/GHEToolManual/docs/sources/tabs/earth.rst

 Measured
 --------
-When you do a thermal response test or :ref:`TRT` on a specific location, the undisturbed ground temperature is measured.
+When you do a thermal response test or TRT (see also our FAQ: :ref:`TRT`) on a specific location, the undisturbed ground temperature is measured.
 You can fill it in when you click on *Measured*.

 Database